 Diversity and Inclusion: DREAM Office

-DREAM is dedicated to encouraging and supporting students from all communities and especially those who have experienced historical inequities to pursue graduate degrees in public health at UC Berkeley.
+The Dream Office focuses on the recruitment and retention of historically excluded populations.
+The mission of our office is to prioritize diversity, equity, inclusion and belonging in creating a public health workforce that mirrors the demographics of our communities.
+The Dream Office is dedicated to encouraging prospective students and supporting admitted students from all communities and especially those who have experienced historical inequities to pursue graduate degrees in public health at UC Berkeley.

 Our services and programs include: